brianjychan/react-spotify-firebase-boilerplate/README.md

 # React / Firebase / Typescript Boilerplate
-An minimal way to get started and build a simple full-stack web app using create-react-app and Firebase.
+A minimal way to get started and build a simple full-stack web app using create-react-app and Firebase.

 Boilerplate project setup using: